 - NRF based discovery, can be based on that the UE is an inbound roamer i.e., HPLMN of the UE.

-- V-SMF locally provisioned charging characteristics.
+- CHF address(es) in V-SMF locally provisioned charging characteristics.

-V-CHF selection by the V-SMF, home routed and local breakout scenario at intra-PLMN V-SMF change, is based on the following and with this priority order (highest to lowest):
+V-CHF selection by the V-SMF, home routed and local breakout scenario at intra-PLMN V-SMF change, is based on the following:

 - old V-SMF supplied V-CHF address